jgollhardt/frstack/vagrant/README.md

 ## Usage

-vagrant up|Creates VM and runs ansible provisioning. vagrant provision| Re-run vagrant provisioning ./frstack [tags]|Run ansibe playbook manually.
+vagrant up|Creates the VM and runs ansible provisioning.

+./frstack [tags]|Run ansibe playbook manually.
 You can optional suppply a comma seperated list of tags - which will run only those tasks with the given tag.